onlive/recurring_job/README.md

 This example, which is similar to how we use RecurringJob at OnLive, shows how to subclass the RecurringJob class and provide a `perform` method that does the actual work.
 We can send in our own options (in this example an `app_id` for a database Model named App) and those will be passed on each time when the job is scheduled.
-In addition we are automatically passed in the job id of the DelayedJob job, which in this case we use for locking.
+In addition we are automatically passed in the job id of the DelayedJob job, which in this case we use for locking (Of course, you can also just ignore the job id if you don't need it!).

 ```ruby
 class AppStatusJob < RecurringJob